Leipziger-Ecken/drupal/README.md

 INTRODUCTION
 ---------------------

 This project ships a custom installation profile, modules and themes.
 All dependencies (+ patches) are managed via Composer.
 To synchronize core & custom configurations (e.g. content-types, permissions, etc.) we adapt Drupal [Configuration Manager](https://www.drupal.org/docs/configuration-management/managing-your-sites-configuration) to smoothly im- and export system configurations.
 All configuration files are stored unter *src/drupal/config*.
-It is highly recommended to install [drush](https://docs.drush.org/en/8.x/install/) for a quick developer experience.
+It is highly recommended to install [drush](https://docs.drush.org/en/8.x/install/) for a straightforward developer experience.

 Drupal 9 support coming soon.
 Meanwhile, check support by enabling (and running) the shipped "upgrade_status" module.